simon04/aur-out-of-date/README.md

 The option `-flag` flags out-of-date packages on AUR after a user prompt: "Should the package … be flagged out-of-date?"

+The tool `aur-out-of-date` exists with code `4` if at least one out-of-date package has been found.

 Principle
 ---------